DUP: Unionism must reclaim rights agenda

 She described it as "inclusive and welcoming" and urged unionists to reclaim citizenship and rights issues.

+But Sinn Fein's Máirtín Ó Muilleoir said her speech had "no new thinking but more of the same old arrogance".

-Mrs Foster said the best way to cement the Union is for Northern Ireland to be an open and successful place.
+Mrs Foster said the best way to cement the union is for Northern Ireland to be an open and successful place.

 "A Northern Ireland which embraces differing cultures and where minorities feel valued is one that few will choose to abandon," she said.